akamai-contrib/property-automation-open-source/README.md

 ## Script

-Going to show you how you can create a modular pipeline that uses source control from scratch using tools you already have.
+Example of how you can create a modular pipeline that uses source control using open source tools.

 ### Create barebones property you can clone